ktsrivastava29/ktsrivastava29/README.md

 -->

 I'M TANMAY SRIVASTAVA
-A Computer Science student at National Institute Of Technology ,Hamirpur.
+   a Computer Science student at National Institute Of Technology ,Hamirpur.

 Here goes some facts about me
 - 🌱 I’m currently learning kivy .....